dhh1128/codecraft.co/baby-steps.md

 We create UML diagrams, personas, design docs, lo-fi mockups, and other artifacts to capture our architectural thinking because they provide us with a roadmap of sorts.
 We need to identify and steer to a consistent point of the compass if we want to produce complex artifacts that meet customer needs.
 The bigger and more diversified our teams get, and the more moving parts we're orchestrating into our software, the more important this is.

 However, all of these artifacts are means to an end.
-To whit:<!--more--> coordinate the collective brain power of the team toward a clear goal, such that the final product exemplifies prioritized and rationally chosen requirements.
+To whit: coordinate the collective brain power of the team toward a clear goal, such that the final product exemplifies prioritized and rationally chosen requirements.

 If you buy this assertion, then you should also see that in some circumstances, lots of up-front design work is not a good investment.
 What if:
 <ul>